hirayamnl/hiraya-coding-standards/README.md

 ### Defining conditional statements
 - You must add the opening curly brace inline of the function name
-- You must put one space before conditional statement`.
+- You must put one space before conditional statement.
 - If you're comparing a boolean property you must not use "== true" statement

 **Preferred**: